Aleksandr Borodyuk

-Aleksandr Genrikhovich Borodyuk (Александр Генрихович Бородюк; born 30 November 1962) is a Russian football manager and former international player for USSR (playing one match in 1990 FIFA World Cup) and Russia (appearing twice in the 1994 edition).
+Aleksandr Genrikhovich Borodyuk (Александр Генрихович Бородюк; born 30 November 1962) is a Russian football coach and former international player for USSR (playing one match in 1990 FIFA World Cup) and Russia (appearing twice in the 1994 edition).

 Playing career

 Born in Voronezh, Borodyuk attended the Fakel Voronezh football school and spent one season with their senior team.
 He was conscripted to play for Dynamo Vologda, where he began playing football in the Soviet Second League, and transferred to FC Dynamo Moscow a year later.
 When the conscription term ended, Borodyuk stayed in Moscow and later achieved the rank of junior lieutenant.
 With Dynamo he won the Soviet Cup in 1984 and became the top scorer of the Soviet League in 1986 and 1988.
 Valery Gazzaev, Igor Dobrovolsky and Igor Kolyvanov were among his teammates.

 In 1988, Borodyuk became Olympic champion.
 After Anatoly Byshovets became the manager of Dynamo, Borodyuk lost his place in the starting line-up and moved to Germany to play for FC Schalke 04, achieving promotion to the Bundesliga and ranking among the club league's topscorers from 1989 to 1993.
 In January 1994, however, he moved to SC Freiburg and finished third in the league in 1994–95, although he appeared in only seven league contests.
 In October 1995, Borodyuk changed sides again, joining 2.
 Bundesliga's Hannover 96.
 He scored the 30,000th goal in the Bundesliga.

 Borodyuk returned to Russia at the age of 34 and was invited to FC Lokomotiv Moscow by Yuri Semin.
 With Lokomotiv he reached the semifinal of the UEFA Cup and won the Russian Cup in 1997.
 After stints with Torpedo-ZIL Moscow and Krylia Sovetov Samara, he retired aged 38, as a member of the Grigory Fedotov club.